What are Cost Drivers?

-This is basically to compute the product cost.
-In business, it is very important to find the cost of the product, to identify whether the business can make the required profits from the production of those products.
-If the cost would be greater than the revenue generated from the product sale, then it would be in the benefit for the business whereas if the costs are higher than the revenue generated than the business would have to rethink the decision to go for the production.
-Now in defining the product cost, these cost drivers play an important role.
-It defines the basis on which cost is to be allocated which will ultimately result in the total cost of a product.
+This system is basically to compute the product cost.
+In business, it is vital to find the cost of the product, to identify whether the business can make the required profits from the production of those products.
+If the cost would be higher than the revenue generated from the product sale, then it would be in the benefit for the business, whereas if the costs are higher than the revenue generated, than the business would have to rethink the decision to go for the production.
+Now in defining the product cost, these cost drivers play an essential role.
+It establishes the basis on which cost is to be allocated, which will ultimately result in the total cost of a product.

 Why It’s Important?

-- As mentioned above in the application of cost drivers it is very clear to know the cost of the product before entering the market to pre-identify whether the company can make profits out of the products they propose to sell.
+- As mentioned above in the application of cost drivers, it is evident to know the cost of the product before entering the market to pre-identify whether the company can make profits out of the products they propose to sell.

-- This application is important to identify the cost allocable to various products as the cost is allocated on the basis of the activities being performed and only those costs should be allocated to a product which includes a particular activity in its productions.
+- This application is essential to identify the cost allocable to various products as the cost is allocated based on the activities being performed, and only those costs should be assigned to a product that includes a particular activity in its productions.

-- This makes that allocation possible and only then the true cost of the product being manufactured will be determined and then the management would take the final decision on either to enter the market or not, whether to produce the product or not.
+- It makes that allocation possible, and only then, the real cost of the product being manufactured will be determined.
+Then the management would take the final decision on either to enter the market or not, whether to produce the product or not.

 Difference Between Cost Drivers and Cost Objects

-- Cost Object is the product’s, process, department or customer-related management term which defines that the costs originated from or is associated with.
-A cost object is something that can be identified with a product or process or a department or a customer and can be tracked back to why the cost was incurred.
+- Cost Object is the product’s, process, department, or customer-related management term, which defines that the costs originated from or is associated with.
+A cost object is something that can be identified with a product, process, department, or a customer and can be tracked back to why the cost was incurred.

-- It provides a competitive edge to the business as they provide a clear distribution of cost on the basis of activities performed.
+- It provides a competitive edge to the business as they give a precise distribution of cost based on activities performed.

 - These are an advantage for a product as they bring out the actual cost incurred on the products based on the correct allocation of the processes or activities.

-- This improves the relationship between the department, as there are many common activities and processes which are performed for in various department.
+- It improves the relationship between the departments, as there are many common activities and processes which are performed for in various department.

 - It helps management to see the various departments of a business as one single business unit as these drivers create a relationship between the departments.

-- Its process is a complex process and not every business can apply the cost drivers in its activities.
+- It is a complex process, and not every business can apply the cost drivers in its activities.

-- Cost drives application requires a thorough understanding of the cost functions, otherwise, it would either be a selection of the wrong basis of allocation or it would be a wrong selection of process.
+- Cost drives application requires a thorough understanding of the cost functions.
+Otherwise, it would either be a selection of the wrong basis of allocation, or it would be an incorrect selection of process.

-This has been a guide to What are Cost Drivers & its Definition.
-Here we discuss the why are cost drivers important and examples along with types, applications, advantages, and disadvantages.
+This article has been a guide to What are Cost Drivers & its Definition.
+Here we discuss why cost drivers are essential and examples along with types, applications, advantages, and disadvantages.
 You can learn more about from the following articles –